Sheep-y/PhoenixPt-Mods/README.md

 2. Download Visual Studio 2019, select ".Net Desktop Development" in the Installer.
 3. Download the [https://github.com/Sheep-y/PhoenixPt-Mods/archive/master.zip whole repo] and extract to a folder.
 4. Double click `PhoenixPt_Mods.sln`.
 This should open all the mods in Visual Studio.
+5. Switch to "Release" build.
+Debug will not build.
-5. In Build menu, click "Build Solution".
+6. In Build menu, click "Build Solution".
 For the first build you need to be online, and it may take a while.
+7. Repeat once or twice if build fail.
+Clear NuGet cache, Restore NuGet packages, close and delete .vs etc.
-6. If everything is fine, you can find the mods in the `distro` folder.
+8. If everything is fine, you can find the mods in the `distro` folder.

 If things are not fine, well, you need programming skill to solve it.
 We need modders.
 Come join us!